 You can also import via Drag & Drop from any supported app.
 For example, if you find an image you’d like to reference from a Google image search, you can tap+hold the image in the web browser, and drag it straight onto your canvas.
 You can do the same with colors via supported apps and drag them into your color palettes.

 - Tap+hold the image or selected text you’d like to bring into Concepts.

 How to Drag & Drop Colors into Concepts

-You can also drag colors straight into your color palettes from apps that support iOS 11’s Drag & Drop capability.
-Note that the interactions will differ between apps, depending on each app’s workflow — you might have to experiment a bit to see what is draggable.
+You can also drag colors straight into your color palettes from apps that support Drag+Drop.
+Note that the interactions will differ between apps, depending on each app’s workflow — you might have to experiment to see what is draggable.

-CPT is the Concepts native file type, including all data necessary to work with the drawing further in Concepts.
-You can import CPT files just like any other compatible files; open them from the import menu or go to your Files app and select “Copy to Concepts.”
-You may also receive a Direct Link that allows you to open a drawing by clicking on that link.
-To learn how to share drawings like this, see Exporting a CPT File.
+.concept is the Concepts native file type, including all data necessary to work with the drawing further in Concepts.
+You can import .concept files just like any other compatible files; open them from the Import menu or drag them into the gallery.

 All of your Concepts drawings and folders are accessible via the Files app.
 In Files, navigate to “On This Device” → “Concepts” to find all of your drawing files.
 Tapping on any file there will open the file in Concepts.
 Similarly, editing (rename, duplicate, delete) any of the files there will also edit the file in the Gallery, while editing files in the Concepts Gallery will update them in the Concepts folder in the Files app.